dev26th/flashlight/README.md

 - PB2 - divider 19k1 and 4k7 between VCC and GND (for battery monitoring); you can calibrate monitoring for other values (see below)
 - PB4 - resistor 1M and then ceramic capacitor 1u to GND (for off-time measurement)

 *Note:* well-known AK-47A driver can be easy modified for this schematic.
-Just cut connection to Q3 and connect it with R5 and solder R6+C2.
+Just cut connection to Q3 and connect it with pin 5 (PB0) and solder R6+C2.
 [AK-47A Schematic](docs/AK-47A.png) .

 ## Handling